Has your fish broken out in white spots?

 Well, as the temperature of your aquarium rises, the water in your tank will hold less oxygen.
 This is particularly problematic if your tank has poor circulation or is overstocked, where oxygen is already low.

-In these cases, raising the temperature may cause problems breathing.
+In these cases, raising the temperature may cause problems like labored breathing and rapid breathing.
 Not something you want if Ich has infected the gills of your fish.